Capital Gains Tax on Real Estate in India: LTCG Rate, Exemptions & Calculation Guide

 Can I claim Section 54 exemption more than once?

 Yes, you can claim Section 54 exemption multiple times in your lifetime.
 There is no limit on how many times you can utilize this benefit, as long as you meet the conditions each time.
+However, the option to invest in two residential houses can be exercised only once.

 If you sell the new property (purchased with Section 54 benefits) before 3 years, the exemption claimed earlier becomes taxable in the year you sell the new property.